 - Start watching the file system for changes.

 - Keep the virtual file system during and between builds.

-In the current experimental state of the feature, Gradle gives plenty of information about what happened.
 As you can see, the Gradle daemon learned quite a bit about the file system during this first build.
 All that information is only available to the daemon used to run this particular build.

 Now, let’s make a change to a source file.
 Gradle will detect that change, and update the information about the source file in the virtual file system.
 Then run another build:

 $ ./gradlew --watch-fs -Dorg.gradle.vfs.verbose=true :core:testClasses Received 14 file system events since last build while watching 1 hierarchies Virtual file system retained information about 34796 files, 3838 directories and 128 missing files since last build BUILD SUCCESSFUL in 6s 254 actionable tasks: 3 executed, 251 up-to-date Received 117 file system events for current build while watching 1 hierarchies Virtual file system retains information about 34797 files, 3845 directories and 128 missing files till next build

 Note that the daemon received some events since the last build and updated parts of the virtual file system.
 Though most of the information remains intact.